How to use route diagnostics

 - decide which section or which day deserves closer attention

-They are less useful when you expect them to tell you exactly what change to make without also looking at day-level outputs.
+They are less effective when you expect them to tell you exactly what change to make without also checking day-level outputs.

 Common mistakes to avoid